ThorstenRangnau/Jira-Project-Analyzer/README.md

 The first step of executing the smell tree creator is to run `smell_extraction.py`.
 This script uses the output of ASTracker and searches for all smells that ASTracker found as the first version of a smell.
 These smells, toghether with crucial information about each smell, will be stored to disc in a csv file.
 It also includes the commit sha of the versions in which a smell is incurred.

 **Input:**
--  location of `smell-characteristics-consecOnly.csv` file (output of ASTracker),
--  project name (used for filenames of output)
+-d  location of `smell-characteristics-consecOnly.csv` file (output of ASTracker), -n  project name (used for filenames of output)

 **Output:**
--  `<project-name>_smells_by_version.csv` - csv file with the smells that ASTracker marked as first incurred version of that smell
+-  `<project-name>_smells_by_version.csv` - csv file with the smells that ASTracker marked as first incurred version of that smell (aka smell variation)
 -  `<project-name>_smells_aggregated_by_version.csv` - csv file with an overview on how many smells have been detected in a particulat version (only informative character but not required for further exectuion)

 **Command:**
 `python smell_extration.py -d <location-of-in-and-output> -n <project-name>`

+### Step 2:
+Now we need to extract the issue keys from the commit message.
+This is done by the `commit_fetcher.py`.
+This script will automatically extract - if included - the jira issue key from the commit messages.
+Please note that you need to provide minimum one personal github access key.
+You can create one for your GitHub account as explained [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+Please note that the GitHub API has a rate limit from 4000 requests per hour.
+If you work in a team you can add a list of multiple access keys.
+We provide an internal github service that automatically requests commit information and switches account if the requests exceeds the rate limits.
+You need to add the list of access keys to the `github_access_keys.py` in src/github_service/.
+Now you are ready to execute the scripts.

+**Input:**
+-i `/path/to/dir/<project-name>_smells_by_version.csv` - location of smells_by_version.csv
+-g `<github>/<repository-name>` - name of the GitHub repository, e.g. apache/phoenix
+-k `JIRAKEY` - Jira issue key, e.g. AMQ for ActiveMQ -o `/path/to/output/dir/`
+-n project name (used for filenames of output) **Output:**
+- `<project-name>_commit_information-<number>-percent.csv` - csv file with git commit information including Issue Key, indicates also coverage of extracted issue keys
+**Command:**
+`python commit_fetcher.py -i /path/to/dir/<project-name>_smells_by_version.csv -g <github>/<repository-name> -k JIRAKEY -o /path/to/output/dir/ -n <project-name>`

+### Step 3:
+Now we can fetch further issue information for every smell variation.
+This is done by `issue_fetcher.py`.
+Please note that you need to add an Jira account name and password in this script (line 67).
+There is also a general rate limit for requests using the Jira API.
+Please make yourself aware that the scrip does not exeed this rate limit.

+**Input:**
+-i `/path/to/dir/<project-name>_commit_information-<number>-percent.csv` - csv file with extracted issue keys -k `JIRAKEY` - Jira issue key, e.g. AMQ for ActiveMQ -o `/path/to/output/dir/`
+-n project name (used for filenames of output) **Output:**
+- `<project-name>_issue_information.csv` - csv file with commit sha, issue key, issue information (e.g. issue type, priority, etc.)

+**Command:**
+`python issue_fetcher.py -i /path/to/dir/<project-name>_commit_information-<number>-percent.csv -k JIRAKEY -o /Users/trangnau/RUG/master-thesis/results/activemq -n <project-name>`

+### Step 4:

+**Input:**

+**Output:**

+**Command:**

+### Step 5:

+**Input:**

+**Output:**

+**Command:**

 # Data
 Most of the results that we achieved during our study are stored n the HPC cluster.
 However, the issue information being used in the project selection can be find in the issue-mertics folder of this repository.